-Another factor that has stymied stocks to buy is the political situation.
-Currently, we’re in one of the most divisive eras in American history.
-With a high-stakes election coming up next year, Trump can’t afford to look weak to his core voting base.
-Thus, the trade war might continue for at least another year.
+Also, when it comes to politics, we’re in one of the most divisive eras in American history.
+With a high-stakes election coming up in November, Trump can’t afford to look weak to his core voting base.
+Thus, further progress on trade with China is unlikely.

 So without any more delays, here are my picks for recession-resistant services stocks to buy: